 Key takeaways

 College students have plenty to juggle, from classes to social activities to career-building.
-Along the way, you learn valuable life skills for adulthood.
-One powerful skill to pick up is how to build credit effectively.
+Along the way, they learn valuable life skills for adulthood.
+But one powerful skill not always taught in class is how to build credit effectively.
 By practicing building credit as a college student, you’ll be more prepared for your post-college future.

 When used responsibly, your first credit card in college can help you learn to manage money.
 Check out these seven credit card tips for college students to get started on the right track toward building a strong financial future: